takiyon-org/react-boilerplate/README.md

 ## Getting Started

-After cloning the boilerplate for the first time, run `cp public/env.local.json public/env.json` to copy a default environment file.
-Then, start the development server:
+Start the development server:

 ```
 npm run dev-server
 ```

+Then edit any of the source files to see the changes live.